ShubhamJagtap2000/Networking-Essentials/9. Intro to Cisco Networking/1. Cisco Switches/1. Connect More Devices/README.md

   2. In other words, a switch is used to connect devices on the same network.
   3. A router is used to connect multiple networks to each other.

+- In addition to switches and routers, there are other connectivity options available for LANs.
+- Wireless access points that are deployed in enterprises enable computers and other devices, such as IP phones, to wirelessly connect to the network, or share broadband connectivity.

+- Firewalls guard against network threats and provide security, network control, and containment.